 The functional manager’s position is very popular in matrix organizations.
 A matrix organization is an organization where there’s no single leader and different teams report to different leaders.
 For matrix organizations, functional management is a perfect way to control the quality of work and make sure that the right people perform the right tasks.

 However, functional administration can come in handy in many other companies and business types.
-In this paper, we will uncover what functional management is, what functional managers do, what skills, tasks, roles, and competencies are associated with this profession, and more.
+In this paper, we will uncover what functional management is, what functional managers do, how they contribute to day to day operations, what skills, tasks, roles, and competencies are associated with this profession, and more.

 All this information will help you decide whether you need such a position on your project and how to hire a truly experienced person.
 Keep reading to learn what a functional manager is.

 Let’s start by answering the question “What is a functional manager?”
 In comparison to other leading positions, a functional manager has a somewhat different view of a project.
 For functional managers, the main task is to manage a specific functional area.
-They see a project as a unity where multiple functions are implemented and combined for a common purpose.
+They see a project as a unity where multiple functions are implemented and combined to achieve shared business objectives.

 Let’s take a simple example.
 In the context of software engineering, functional management is responsible for a certain business unit or functional area, like development, testing, human resources, etc. In each of these aspects, functional managers will give guidance and implement their best practices on how to organize the work process and distribute resources effectively.
 This is extremely important as we witness organizations losing nearly 12% of their resources because of ineffective management practices.

-Functional managers have niche expertise in their functional aspect and have a deep understanding of their team’s needs.
-Their role is similar to the role of a team leader.
-However, the team leader focuses more on the technical side of the work, while a functional manager is more dedicated to enhancing in-team cooperation and fulfilling the core team’s function.
+Functional managers have niche expertise in their functional area and a deep understanding of their team’s needs.
+Their role is similar to that of a team leader.
+However, while team leaders focus more on the technical side of the work, strategic managers like functional managers dedicate themselves to enhancing in-team cooperation and ensuring each clearly defined activity within their function is executed effectively to fulfill the core team’s purpose.

-After figuring out the difference between a project manager and a functional manager, you will better understand what role you should add to your project.
+After figuring out the difference between functional and project managers, you will better understand what role you should add to your project.
 If you are also interested in the difference between a product manager and a project manager, check out our recent article where we discuss these two professions and their role in software development projects.

 As you see from the functional management definition, it is a person responsible for a particular function in a company or organization.
 Their role is to manage, control, and supervise their part of a project.
 Typically, they work with their team or department and focus on people.
-Their task is to distribute resources wisely and ensure the effective execution of any function they are assigned to.
+Like other strategic managers, their task is to distribute resources wisely and ensure the effective execution of every clearly defined activity they are assigned to, all while aligning their efforts with the overall business objectives.

 The project manager role is somewhat different.
 They focus on processes within a project instead of managing people.
-The task of a project manager is to plan, organize, and manage the work on a project based on the roles distributed in a team by a functional manager.
+The task of project management is to plan, organize, and manage the work on a project based on the roles distributed in a team by a functional manager.

 If we compare these two roles, a functional manager has more authority over people and resources.
 A functional manager provides and organizes the means for performing certain functions.
 In contrast to this, a project manager is responsible for leveraging these means to achieve project goals.
 A project manager works on the operational aspect of a project, while a functional manager centers on the actual work done by a team.